Standard 4 - Education Agents

 - whether the agent engaged in unprofessional conduct; and

 - the considerations contained in the Agent Audit, Items 3 (i-vii).

-- After considering the agent's conduct and performance, the Director, Partnerships and Commercial Engagements may:
+- After considering the agent's conduct and performance, the Academic Director, International Education may:

 - require the agent to undertake further training;

 - suspend the agent's appointment;

 - maintain the agent's appointment subject to certain conditions; or

 - terminate the agent's appointment immediately.

 - The Academic Director, International Education must terminate the appointment of an agent if he or she knows or reasonably suspects the agent may have been engaged in unprofessional conduct.